How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Technology-enabled solutions that extend beyond clinical settings

-By tailoring interventions to individual needs and recovery patterns, precision stroke recovery has the potential to optimize neuroplastic processes and improve functional outcomes beyond what conventional approaches can achieve.
+By tailoring interventions to individual needs and recovery patterns, precision neurotherapeutics aim to optimize neuroplastic processes and improve functional outcomes beyond what conventional approaches can achieve.

-While traditional stroke rehabilitation has provided a foundational standard of care for decades, its core methods have remained relatively unchanged, which can present challenges in terms of both efficacy and accessibility.
+While traditional stroke rehabilitation methods have provided a foundational standard of care for decades, their core methods have remained relatively unchanged, which can present challenges in terms of both efficacy and accessibility.
 These conventional approaches typically include:

 - Standardized protocols based on broad stroke categories